-As a parent, I know I was both happy and relieved to see my son and the rest of the boys run around, climb, swim in open air and water, and interact with each other as they should-and to see their smiles as they try new things and grow as independent boys over the summer at Mowglis.
+As a parent, I was always so happy to see my son and the rest of the boys run around, climb, swim in open air and water, and interact with each other-and to see their smiles as they try new things and grow as independent boys over the summer at Mowglis.

-It's hard to believe that I was once a reluctant mom that first year when my husband, and most importantly, my older son decided that he really wanted to go to Mowglis.
-This was despite my husband, who was a Mowglis camper in his youth, started to talk about Mowglis and his love of this place way before we had kids!
-I know I had hesitations about sending my young son away to a sleepaway camp in New Hampshire as a mom who had never experienced this before.
-But I have to fully admit that the sheer joy and enthusiasm with which my boys have come back home at the end of each summer is hard to replace.
-I can also now say, a few years removed from my older son aging out of camp and now a college freshman, that Mowglis has had such a significant impact and influence on him in so many ways that show up regularly.
+It's hard to remember that I was once a reluctant mom that first year when my husband, and most importantly, my older son decided that he wanted to go to Mowglis.
+This was despite my husband, who was a Mowglis camper in his youth, starting to talk about Mowglis and his love of this place way before we had kids.
+I know I had hesitations about sending my young son away to a sleepaway camp in New Hampshire as a mom who had never experienced this before, but the sheer joy and enthusiasm with which my boys have come back home at the end of each summer is difficult to replace.
+I can also now say, a few years removed from my older son aging out of camp and now a college sophomore, that Mowglis has had such a significant impact and influence on him in many ways that show up regularly.

-Hopefully we will have a chance to meet over the summer!
-Please feel free to contact me at chiaki@nishino.us, if you'd like to touch base and talk about camp.
+Hopefully, we will have a chance to meet over the summer.
+Please feel free to contact me at chiaki@nishino.us if you'd like to touch base and talk about camp.
 I look forward to having the boys enjoy camp this summer together!